MapinApp/MapinExpo/docs/database/db_setup.md

 CREATE TRIGGER update_places_timestamp BEFORE UPDATE ON places FOR EACH ROW EXECUTE FUNCTION update_places_timestamp();

+--- Enable RLS for tables
+ALTER TABLE places ENABLE ROW LEVEL SECURITY;
+CREATE POLICY "Public places are viewable by everyone." on places FOR SELECT USING (true);
+CREATE POLICY "Users can't update a place."
+ON places FOR UPDATE USING (false);
+-- nobody can delete a place
+CREATE POLICY "Users cannot delete places" ON places FOR DELETE USING (false);
+-- Anyone can insert a place
+CREATE POLICY "Anyone can insert a place."
+ON places FOR INSERT WITH CHECK (true);
 ```

 We also want to store images as the default for each place.
 A user can update these manually later if they want: